News

 Prerequisite:

 Students will be designing and developing a learning technology (as a group).
-Therefore students are required to have web-based programming skills and experience.
-Students will also be testing a learning technology with stakeholders in the form of an experiment or user study -- some basic knowledge of HCI, user studies, experimental design is a plus, but not required.
-The course is open to any students from any department/faculty/degree programs.
+Therefore, students are expected to have web-based programming skills and experience.
+Students will also be testing a learning technology with stakeholders in the form of an experiment or user study – some basic knowledge of HCI, user studies, experimental design is a plus but not required.
+The course is open to any students from any department/faculty/degree programs across campus.

 Course structure and schedule: